kenllyacosta/SOLID/README.md

 - ISP - Interface segregation principle
 - DIP - Dependency inversion principle

-All projects hold examples without SOLID in the normal namespace and with it on the same namespace **.WithSOLID**
+All projects hold examples without SOLID in the normal namespace and with it on the same namespace **.WithSOLID** included IoC to use Inversion of Control

 **Objectives: Create a Product and record its Activity**